sleipnir029/sleipnir029.github.io/_projects/(1)Covid-19 Data Analysis.md

 ### Exploratory Data Analysis

-The data is exported as a csv file instead of directly linking the google sheet due to the feature limitations on Tableau Public.
-The two sheets *confirmed cases* and *deaths* were combined inside Tableau.
+The data is exported as a csv file instead of directly linking the google sheet.
+The two sheets inside the xlsx file *confirmed cases* and *deaths* were combined inside Tableau.
 There were a few feature columns that was omitted (FIPS-only used for USA, table names).

 Three new features were generated using the Tableau **Calculated field** option.
 These are:
 1. Total confirmed cases (#)